JumaKizito/train-booking-system-101/README.md

 - **Get User**: Retrieves a user by their ID.
 - **Add Operator**: Adds a new operator to the system.
 - **Get Operator**: Retrieves an operator by their name.

-### Helper Functions

-- **Generate Correlation ID**: Generates a unique ID for tracking user progress.
-- **Verify Completion**: Checks if a lesson is completed based on user interactions.

 ### Dependencies